-Coach McKinstry is a professional football manager with experience at full international level (Rwanda & Sierra Leone).
+Coach McKinstry is a professional football manager with experience at full international level (Uganda, Rwanda & Sierra Leone).

 He is currently Head Coach of hte Uganda National Team (2019- ).
 From 2015 - 2016 he was Head Coach of the Rwanda National Football Team.
 Prior to that, he was Head Coach of the Sierra Leone National Football team (2013 - 2014).
 On those occasions, he was the youngest active head coach in international football.

 With Uganda, Coach McKinstry delivered a WIN from 2 in every 3 games and led Uganda to win CECAFA 2019.
 He led Rwanda to their best ever performance in a major competition (Quarter-Finals of the 2016 CAF Nations Championship), and led Sierra Lone to their highest ever FIFA World and African rankings - 7th in Africa and 50th in the World.

 As Head Coach of the Uganda National Team, the 'Uganda Cranes' (2019-2021) overall Coach McKinstry delivered a WIN from 2 in every 3 games and went undefeated in over 8 in every 10 games - the highest 'win' and 'undefeated' ratios achieved by a Uganda National Team Coach in over a decade.

 Comparing games under his management with the same number of games immediately before his appointment, he had improved Uganda's win ratio by 103% (67% Win vs 33% Win previously).